SAP-samples/teched2023-AI267/exercises/ex1/README.md

 16. Search the Intelligent Scenario created by you by entering the **Intelligent Scenario name** and **Status = Published**.
     <br>![](/exercises/ex1/images/15.png)

-### Well done, you just created your first Intelligent Scenario.
+### Well done, you just created your first Side-by-side Intelligent Scenario.
 <br>

 ## 2. Set up the connection for Intelligent Scenario to connect to BTP based ML service

 Once the Intelligent Scenario is published, we need to maintain the connection for an intelligent scenario in SAP S/4 HANA with the Data Attribute Recommendation service in BTP.
-Moderator has provisioned the ML Service in BTP and will share the service key to setup the connection.
+Speaker has provisioned the ML Service in BTP and will share the **service key** to setup the connection.

 1. Open **SAP Logon** and logon to **HE4 400**<br>
    Open transaction **/nSPRO**<br>